nsmsn/dotcom/src/posts/2024-wood-type.md

 </figure>

 In letterpress printing, moveable type made from wood originated in China in the 9th century, along with clay moveable type.
-In the early nineteenth century, mass production made wood a popular material for type because of its lightness and cost, especially for large letters for broadside printing[1](#ea042760-4e56-4b2c-936f-989b76f6ecae).
+In the early nineteenth century, mass production made wood a popular material for type because of its lightness and cost, especially for large letters for broadside printing<sup><a href="#fn1">1</a></sup>.

 <figure>